waalge/cardano-node/CONTRIBUTING.md

 ### ... to the Cardano package repository

 When releasing a new version of the node, it and the other packages in this repository should be released to the [Cardano package repository](https://github.com/input-output-hk/cardano-haskell-package-repo).
 See the README for instructions, including a script to automate most of the process.
+Please note that libraries need bounds on the version of their dependencies to avoid bitrot and be effectively reusable.